awsdocs/aws-cloudhsm-user-guide/doc_source/manage-hsm-users.md

 ## Change a User's Password<a name="change-user-password"></a>

-Use the changePswd command to change the password for the specified user\.
-All HSM user types can issue this command, but only COs can change the password for other users\.
+Use the changePswd command to change the password for the any user\.
+All [HSM user types](hsm-users.md) can issue this command, but only COs can change the password for other users\.
 Crypto users \(CUs\) and appliance users \(AUs\) can change only their own password\.
 The following examples change the password for the CO and CU users that were created in the [Create Users](#create-user) examples\.

 ```
 aws-cloudhsm>changePswd CO example_officer <new password>